 To find out why experts think the two are connected, the short video on this page provides a smart overview.

-To do something about your hearing loss and help lessen the risk of dementia, consult with a hearing healthcare professional.
+To do something about your hearing loss, consult with a hearing healthcare professional.
 To do that, simply call 1-888-908-1845 or click here and we can help schedule a consultation with a provider near you.

 Join our community of Starkey Blog subscribers